kube-zen/zen-watcher/ROADMAP.md

 - **Kubescape** - Security scanning
 - **Nexus IQ** - Dependency scanning
 - **Snyk** - Container and dependency scanning
+- **Kubecost** - Cost optimization and anomalies

+**Note:** New sources can be added easily using the formal [SourceAdapter interface](docs/SOURCE_ADAPTERS.md).
+The interface provides a standardized way to integrate any tool that emits events, making community contributions straightforward.

 ### Observability Enhancements